 Here’s what we think should be on your itinerary when you spend a week in Malta.
 You might decide to take a more leisurely approach to your trip, or you might want to spread out the best places to go to in Malta over a longer time period, but we feel that this Malta itinerary works pretty well!

-Day 1 – Explore Valletta and the Three Cities
+Day 1 of your Malta itinerary – Explore Valletta and the Three Cities

 Your first port of call and the first destination to include on your Malta itinerary, is without doubt, the capital city, Valletta.
 Unlike other capital cities, Valletta is a fortified, super compact, small city, yet it is packed with history and places to visit.